 The BerkelBike Pro

-It is also possible to adjust the rear axle position, depending on your personal preference.
-Positioning the rear axle rearwardly results in greater pressure on the front wheel, making it less slippery and allowing you to ride safely uphill.
-Positioning the rear axle more towards the front, reduces the turning circle of the bicycle and provides easier maneuverability in the city.
+It is also possible to adjust the rear axle position to suit personal preference.
+Positioning the rear axle rearwardly results in greater pressure on the front wheel, making it less slippery and allowing the user to cycle safely uphill.
+Positioning the rear axle more towards the front, reduces the turning circle of the bike and provides easier maneuverability in the city.

 Photo: BerkelBike PRO (Left) en BerkelBike Connect (Right).